CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 });
 ```

-In order for this service to be available in our controller, we need to add it as a dependency.
-We also need to call the service in order to store the data it returns in the controller's `$scope`
+In order for this service to be available in our controller, we need to inject it as a dependency (see the second argument in the in the controllers callback function below).
+We also need to call the service in order to store the data it returns in the controller's `$scope`.
+Take a close look at this snippet and implement it in your code.

+!FILENAME index.html
 ```javascript
 demoApp.controller("mainController", function($scope, userService) {
   $scope.users = userService.users();